opencv/opencv/doc/tutorials/introduction/clojure_java/clojure_dev_intro.rst

     true

-If we now want to use the opencv ``Rect`` class to create a rectangle, we again have to fully qualify it's constructor even if it leaves in the same ``org.opencv.core`` package of the ``Point`` class.
+If we now want to use the opencv ``Rect`` class to create a rectangle, we again have to fully qualify its constructor even if it leaves in the same ``org.opencv.core`` package of the ``Point`` class.

 .. code:: clj

     user=> (org.opencv.core.Rect. p1 p2)
     #<Rect {0, 0, 100x100}>

-Again, the CLJ importing facilities is very handy.
-You can decide to import in your REPL session from a java package all the symbols you're going to use more frequently.
+Again, the CLJ importing facilities is very handy and let you to map more symbols in one shot.

 .. code:: clj